Andre-Seiji/Chatbot-portal-transparencia/README.md

 The embedding is made with GTE model (https://huggingface.co/Alibaba-NLP/gte-multilingual-base) and it is stored in the Chromadb.

+If the user makes a question that is not present in the FAQ, the LLM will not give an answer.

 Adapting this chatbot to other contexts is simple: update the FAQ file and the stopwords, and modify the LLM's prompt.

 ## Installation